In this guide:

 Commercial real estate loans are loans for anything other than houses, including multifamily housing, office buildings, retail strip malls and hotels.
 Buying commercial property requires not only a different loan product but also a real estate agent that is licensed to sell commercial property.
 You must also meet credit requirements and other guidelines before requesting a commercial property loan.

 Commercial property loans and residential real estate loans are very different.
 Not only is the borrower typically an entity as opposed to a person but the terms of the loan are much shorter.
 A typical residential loan is 30 years, but a commercial loan generally has terms of 20 years or less.
-Commercial real estate loan rates are also different than other mortgage interest rates today.
-You can find current mortgage rates by using a commercial real estate loan calculator.
+Commercial real estate financing rates are also different than other mortgage interest rates today.
+You can find current commercial mortgage rates by using a commercial real estate loan calculator.

 Commercial loans require a much higher down payment than home loans for personal use.
 While a government-backed VA loan may be zero down on a house, a commercial loan may require up to 30% or more as a down payment on an office building.

 Another way commercial and residential loans are different is in the amortization schedule.
 With a residential loan, the amount is typically amortized over 30 years.
 In other words, the amount you owe is divided out into 360 equal payments, or 12 months per year for 30 years.